 The climber ties into one end of the rope with a figure 8 knot.
-The belayer give out some slacks and also tie in to the rope.
+The belayer gives out some slacks and also tie into the rope.

-The first and foremost step to any belaying is to make sure you are setup correctly.
-The belayer and the climber should check in with each other making sure the knots for the belayer is in placed properly and no loose articles are dangling in the way.
+The first and foremost step to any belaying is to make sure you are set up correctly.
+The belayer and the climber should check in with each other making sure the knots for the belayer are in placed properly and no loose articles are dangling in the way.
 Please read how to set up as a belayer and safety check in my “Learn to Top Rope Belay“.

-The biggest difference between top rope belay and lead belay are having slacks.
-The lead belayer constantly feed slack through for the climber to clip in while the top rope belayer constantly pull in slacks when the climber climbs higher.
+The biggest difference between top-rope belay and lead belay is having slacks.
+The lead belayer constantly feeds slack through for the climber to clip in while the top rope belayer constantly pulls in slacks when the climber climbs higher.

 How much Slack?